ENGR 100-600 | University of Michigan

 Individual VORs shall be issued for individual items that require component and labor cost beyond this initial deliverable list.

-Any additional materials requested must be pre-approved by Prof. Alford and not exceed 20 USD.
+Any additional materials requested must be pre-approved by Dr. Alford and not exceed 20 USD.
 In order to minimize schedule disruptions, LakePowerGen requests that the equipment be field-ready as soon as possible, that work continue so long as Vendor and LakePowerGen agree to an individual or set of technical courses of action, that personnel, supplies and/or other equipment resources are available, that work may continue safely, and that LakePowerGen agrees in good faith to reasonable charges/costs from Vendor.

 Omission by LakePowerGen/Vendor